Coronavirus: FAQs for livestock farmers

 - If you have access to abattoirs, think about bringing culling forward

 - Feed whole milk instead of powdered milk to calves – ensure milk from Johne’s cows is not fed to calves

 - Consider postponing weaning when feeding whole milk

-- If milk does need to be disposed of, please see questions 1 & 2 in the ‘Collections and deliveries’ section of the livestock and dairy farmers FAQs page
+- If milk does need to be disposed of, please see questions 1 & 2 in the ‘Collections and deliveries’ section of the livestock farmers FAQs page

 Further information on reducing milk production and management costs is available here and by watching AHDB webinars:

 - Strategic ways of reducing dairy costs and outputs

 The sale of raw drinking milk and cream is legal in England, Wales and Northern Ireland – but can only be sold by a registered raw drinking milk producer directly to the consumer and via the following routes:

 - At the farmgate or farmhouse catering operation

 - Distributors using a vehicle as a shop, such as a milk round